Map: OS Explorer: 103

 Recommended footwear: Walking boots, or trainers in summer

-The first part of the walk sets off from the Halzephron Inn and descends to the beaches of Dollar Cove and Church Cove and then follows the coast round to Poldhu beach.
+The first part of the walk sets off from the Halzephron Inn located in the hamlet of Gunwalloe, exposed to Atlantic swells and providing easy access to the coast path for walking, wildlife and history.
+The walk descends via the coast path to the beaches of Dollar Cove and Church Cove and then follows the Lizard coastline round to Poldhu beach.
 This is a scenic walk with coastal views across Mounts Bay to the Penwith Moors and inland over Gunwalloe Marsh, a nationally important reedbed and wetland which supports a huge variety of birds and associated wildlife.

 There is a National Trust car park, takeaway café and toilets just a short walk from the beaches at Dollar Cove and Church Cove situated next to Winnianton Farm which is the site of one of the largest and most important Dark Age settlements in Cornwall.
 This is Poldark territory, Dollar Cove, also known as Jangye Ryn, is named after the silver dollars that have occasionally been found from the wreck of a Portuguese ship that went down here in the 17th century.
 This is a rather pebbly beach but a great place to explore rock pools and search for treasure!
 In series 2 of Poldark there is plenty of action at Dollar Cove with smugglers thwarted by the Customs officers and soldiers.

 Poldhu is a favourite beach with locals and visitors alike.
 Lots of soft sand, which is revealed at low tide, makes this popular with families, especially as the beach is lifeguarded during peak times.
-There is a car park, toilets and a very popular café at the back of the beach which is a great place to take a break and grab some lunch, a hot drink and an ice-cream.
-When the wind, tide and swell align this is a popular surfing beach.
+There is a car park, toilets and a very popular café at the back of the beach which is a great place to take a break along the coast path and grab some lunch, a hot drink and an ice-cream.
+When the wind, tide and swell align this is a popular surfing beach on the Lizard.
 If you fancy a go, then Dan Joel Surf School is operated from the back of the beach with lessons and board hire available.

-The second part of the walk takes you away from Poldhu up round Poldhu Point and Mên-y-grib Point onto Angrouse Cliff popular with birdwatchers especially in the autumn when the area’s colony of cliff-nestling house martins may attract the attentions of a passing bird of prey, such as the rare marsh harrier.
+The second part of the walk along the coast path takes you away from Poldhu up round Poldhu Point and Mên-y-grib Point onto Angrouse Cliff popular with birdwatchers especially in the autumn when the Lizard's colony of cliff-nestling house martins may attract the attentions of a passing bird of prey, such as the rare marsh harrier.
 “An grouse” is Cornish for “The Cross” and it was the meeting place for local Methodists from 1758 until 1762.
 It is thought that there was a stone cross here in medieval times, although there is no trace of it today.
-The walk then passes by the Marconi Station World Heritage Site where the country’s first transatlantic wireless telegraphy signals were sent to Newfoundland, 1800 miles away, where Guglielmo Marconi was able to receive the message on his yacht in the South Atlantic.
+The coast path then passes by the Marconi Station World Heritage Site, a famous landmark on the Lizard, where the country’s first transatlantic wireless telegraphy signals were sent to Newfoundland, 1800 miles away, where Guglielmo Marconi was able to receive the message on his yacht in the South Atlantic.

 The walk then takes in the steep cliffs leading to Polurrian Beach, Carrag-Luz “Love Rock” and finally Mullion Cove.

-Polurrian marks the western end of a major boundary running through Mullion and across to Porthallow on the eastern side of the peninsula.
+Polurrian marks the western end of a major boundary on the Lizard running through Mullion and across to Porthallow on the eastern side of the peninsula.
 This is where Cornwall stops geologically and the Lizard begins, the slate of the former giving way here to the hornblende schist of the latter.